 The vast number of ingredients for skincare and nutricosmetics available in the marker currently might leave one confused when choosing the best product to manage their skin health.
 In regard to this, formulators and manufacturers should choose scientifically-substantiated ingredients to ensure they produce products that meet consumers’ demands.

 A nutricosmetic product formulated with multi-carotenoids including alpha and beta-carotene from EVTene™ could provide photoprotection as evidenced by human research.
-EVTene™ is a natural mixed-carotene complex extracted from sustainably produced, non-GMO Malaysian red palm oil.
+EVTene™ is a natural mixed-carotene complex extracted from sustainably produced, Malaysian red palm oil (a non-gmo).

 Baswan SM, et al. (2020).
 Orally administered mixed carotenoids protect human skin against ultraviolet A-induced skin pigmentation: A double-blind, placebo-controlled randomized clinical trial.
 Photodermatol Photoimmunol Photomed.

 Pezdirc K, et al. (2016, Aug).
-Consuming High-Carotenoid Fruit and Vegetable Influences Skin Yellowness and Plasma Carotenoids in Young Women: A Single-Blind Radsomized Crossover Trial.
+Consuming High-Carotenoid Fruit and Vegetable Influences Skin Yellowness and Plasma Carotenoids in Young Women: A Single-Blind Randomized Crossover Trial.
 J Acad Nutr Diet, 116(8), 1257 – 65.

 For more information, contact us [email protected]